Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 methodology development for nonadiabatic or quantum-classical dynamics and in applied studies of various types of solar energy materials (photovoltaics, photocatalytics, etc.).

-Postdocs and researchers wishing to aquire the practical experience with new simulation tools and expand their knowlege in the areas of excited states and nonadiabatic dynamics are also welcome to participate.
+Postdocs and researchers wishing to acquire the practical experience with new simulation tools and expand their knowledge in the areas of excited states and nonadiabatic dynamics are also welcomed to participate.

 ### Selection and support

-The applicants will be screened based on a number of factors, to ensure the adequate level of prior preparation.
+The applicants will be screened based on several factors, to ensure the adequate level of prior preparation.

 Thanks to generous support of the NSF-OAC Cybertraining program, we will cover the travel/lodging expenses of the selected students up to a reasonable amount.